What is a Botnet: Usage and Prevention

 • If installing updates on your device or Antivirus fails, this is a significant indication that you have an infected computer.

-How Does a Botnet Connect to a Device?
+How does a botnet connect to a device?

 A botnet can overtake any device connected to the Internet, even if the device is unwilling to do so.
 This usually occurs if the device is compromised because it can easily be infected with malware and even be a part of multiple botnets.

-Botnets often constantly scan public IP addresses barring no one and test renowned vulnerabilities against the computer they have discovered to search for new targets.
+They often constantly scan public IP addresses barring no one and test renowned vulnerabilities against the computer they have discovered to search for new targets.
 Botnets proliferate via email attachments, are packed with pirated software, or attack through web browser vulnerabilities.

 Share this article